 Administrator accounts that exist within protected groups in on-premises AD can be used with password writeback.
-Administrators can change their password in the cloud but can't use password reset to reset a forgotten password.
+Administrators can change their password in the cloud but can't reset a forgotten password.
 For more information about protected groups, see Protected accounts and groups in AD DS.

 How password writeback works

-When a federated or password hash synchronized user attempts to reset or change their password in the cloud, the following actions occur:
+When a user account configured for federation, password hash synchronization (or, in the case of an Azure AD Connect deployment, pass-through authentication) attempts to reset or change a password in the cloud, the following actions occur:

 A check is performed to see what type of password the user has.
 If the password is managed on-premises:

 - A check is performed to see if the writeback service is up and running.
 If it is, the user can proceed.

 - If the writeback service is down, the user is informed that their password can't be reset right now.